grammarly/rocker-compose/README.md

 | **keep_volumes** | `false` | Bool | *none* | tell rocker-compose to keep volumes when removing the container |

 # State
-On every run, rocker-compose is comparing two sets of containers: **desired** and **actual**.
-Desired is the list of containers given in the manifest.
-Actual is the list it gets through the Docker API.
-For every pair of containers rocker-compose does cmparison of all properties to figure out changes, as well as checking running state.
+For every pair of containers with a same name, rocker-compose does a comparison of all properties to figure out changes, as well as checking running state.
 To define, should the container be restarted, in case all other properties are equal, rocker-compose uses the following decision scheme:

 | Desired State | Actual State | Exit Code | Action                 |
 |---------------|--------------|-----------|------------------------|